MarcelKatzmann/hello-world/README.md

 # hello-world
-git hub hello world example
+git hub hello world examp.
+This is my first change i am doing in a github context.